 Difference Between Chemisorption and Physisorption

-Brief overview of Chemisorption and Physisorption
+A brief Overview of Chemisorption and Physisorption

-Chemisorption involves attaching material with greater affinity than its surface to another object and chemically adhering it therein; on the other hand, physisorption occurs naturally by virtue of physical contact between materials with distinct affinity affinities for each other.
+Chemisorption involves attaching material with greater affinity than its surface to another object and chemically adhering it therein; on the other hand, physisorption occurs naturally by physical contact between materials with distinct affinity affinities for each other.

 Chemisorption

 Chemisorption (also referred to as chemical Adsorption) occurs when substances that adsorb onto an adsorbed substance are held there by chemical bonds formed during its attachment process.
-Chemisorption exhibits high degrees of specificity; only occurring when chemical bonds between an adsorbent and its target can be formed successfully.
+Chemisorption exhibits high degrees of specificity; only occurs when chemical bonds between an adsorbent and its target can be formed successfully.

 Chemisorption depends on the surface area of an adsorbent material; as its area grows, chemisorption increases accordingly.
-A classic example is hydrogen and nitrogen being adsorbed onto ferrous catalysts at high temperature through chemical absorption processes known as chemisorption.
+A classic example is hydrogen and nitrogen being adsorbed onto ferrous catalysts at high temperatures through chemical absorption processes known as chemisorption.

 Adsorption occurs on surfaces when solvent molecules from liquid become attracted to certain areas on its exterior surface.
 There are two forms of adsorption; chemisorption and physisorption.